-Staffing is a priority concern for festivals large and small.
-Although blockbuster mega-fests are staffed by major organizations like Staff Pro, smaller festival staff rosters are often powered by volunteers.
-Most festivals, though, use some mix of professional staff and volunteer workers to run their event.
+Most festivals use some mix of professional staff and volunteer workers to run their event.
 Finding the right balance between professional and volunteer staff depends on the size and culture of your event and can be a process of trial and error.
-Unfortunately, when event safety and order is at stake, there is little room for error.
+Unfortunately, when event safety and event security are at stake, there is little room for error.

 How do you vet your volunteers?

-What’s the most important characteristic in a festival volunteer?
+What’s the most important characteristic of a festival volunteer?

 Is it a similar perspective with Desert Hearts?

 “We believe in people doing what they want to do.
 Sometimes those people may have other skills that are very important to the festival, but when you’re building a community, it doesn’t matter how good you are at a task—if it’s not something you love, then it probably won’t last.
 We would rather them do what they love so that they’ll be able to thrive.”Matt Marabella

 How do you incentivize them beyond the festival pass?